ucsb-seclab/harden-HBFA/CryptoPkg/Readme-OpenSSL3.0.md

 1. DXE and SMM use more functions than PEI, so can only reduce fewer size.
 2. Need a detailed script or readme.
 The best way is to automatically cut through openssl config, raised issue in community:
 https://github.com/openssl/openssl/issues/20260
+3. Will break Authticode API if applied to DXE SMM.

 ### 5.Hash API downgrade (for PeiPreMem)
 High level API (EVP) will introduce provider and NID mapping which can increase size extremely.